 The real estate transfer tax is paid to a local or state agency to transfer real property from one owner to another.
 The buyer cannot take ownership of the property until the transfer tax has been paid.

 In Alabama, the transfer tax is usually paid by the buyer.
-However, the buyer can negotiate with the seller to pay some or all of this fee as part of the sales agreement.
+However, the buyer can negotiate with the seller to shift responsibility for this fee as part of the sales agreement.

 How Much Are Transfer Taxes in Alabama?

 In Alabama, the real estate transfer tax rate is $0.50 per $500 of the purchase price, or 0.1% and officially records the transfer of the deed.
 The exact amount owed for your transaction will depend on how much your home sells for.

 For example, the median home sale price in Alabama is $144,000, which means the real estate transfer tax amount would equal $144.00.

 Can You Deduct Transfer Taxes?

 Unlike property taxes, you cannot deduct real estate transfer taxes from your annual income taxes.
 However, the seller may be able to include this amount in the "cost basis" of the property, which can help defer capital gains taxes.

 When you sell your home for more than what you paid for it, you could be subjected to paying capital gains tax.
 Capital gain is calculated by subtracting the sale price from the price it cost you to acquire the property.
 For example, if you purchased a home for $150,000 and sell it for $200,000, your capital gain would be $50,000.
-If you paid the $200 transfer tax instead of the buyer, your capital gain becomes $49,800 instead.
+However, if you paid the $200 transfer tax instead of the buyer, your capital gain becomes $49,800 instead.

 Most home sales in Alabama will have no capital gains to claim.
 Individuals can exempt the first $250,000 in profit, while married couples filing jointly can deduct the first $500,000 of their profit.
-With a median home value far below these levels, in most cases, you won’t need to worry about deductions in the first place.
-Only when your profit goes beyond this amount will you need to worry about deducting the transfer tax from your capital gains.
+With a median home value far below these levels, in most cases, you won't need to worry about deductions in the first place.
+In the rare instance that it does, the transfer tax deduction can come in handy.